Jean-Simon Desgagnés: 2025

-He won the 2025 Canadian Athletics Championships over 3000 metres steeplechase in 8:29.82 on 31 July 2025 in Ottawa.
+He won the 2025 Canadian Athletics Championships over 3000 metres steeplechase in 8:29.82 on 31 July 2025 in Ottawa, finishing ahead of Aaron Ahl.
 He was named in the Canadian team for the 2025 World Athletics Championships in Tokyo, Japan.
-He finished thirteenth in the World Championship final on 15 September 2025.
+He was advanced to the final of the 3000 metres steeplechase after being involved in a fall during his heat involving New Zealand athlete Geordie Beamish.
+A photograph of his foot appearing to step on Beamish's face, taken by Getty Sport photographer Emilee Chinn, was nominated for the World Athletics Photo of the Year award.
+He ultimately finished thirteenth in the World Championship final on 15 September 2025, with Beamish winning the gold medal.

+2026

+In January 2026, he finished ninth with the Canadian mixed 4x2 km relay team at the 2026 World Athletics Cross Country Championships in Tallahassee, Florida, competing alongside Foster Malleck, Kate Current and Regan Yee.
+In June, he ran 8:50.71 to win the 3000 metres steeplechase at the 2026 Canadian Championships.
+He placed fifth competing in the 3000 m steeplechase at the 2026 Commonwealth Games in Glasgow, Scotland.

 Personal life

 Desgagnés was born in Quebec City and raised in the nearby town of Saint-Ferréol-les-Neiges.
 He is currently in medical school at Université Laval and pursuing an MA in immunology.
+A French-language documentary, Comme Pas Deux, from film producer Marc-Alexandre Dulude of Galerie Studios, charting Desgagnés as he combined his studies with preparing for the 2024 Olympic Games was released in December 2025.